-Queen's University subscribes to RefWorks as its standard reference management software for students, staff and alumni.
+Queen's University has recently taken out a subscription to EndNote which now replaces RefWorks as the university's standard reference management software for students and staff.

-You can find more information about RefWorks on the next tab of this guide ("RefWorks").
+You can find more information about EndNote on the next tab of this guide ("EndNote").

-If RefWorks does not work well for you, there are a number of other tools available.
-Popular alternatives include free services like Mendeley, Zotero and Qiqqa or paid-for products like EndNote.
-You are welcome to use any alternative packages, but at the moment RefWorks is the only reference management tool which is supported by Queen's.
+If you do not like working with EndNote, there are a number of other tools available.
+Popular alternatives include free services like Mendeley, Zotero and Qiqqa.
+You are welcome to use any alternative packages, but Queen's only supports EndNote and RefWorks (until the subscription to RefWorks ends).
 So, if you experience problems using other reference management software, your subject librarian probably won't be able to advise.

 Not sure which reference management software is right for you?